 What are blood thinners?

 “Blood thinners are medicines that are used for two major purposes.
-The first purpose is to prevent blood clots from forming and the second purpose is to not let the existing blood clots get larger.
+The first purpose is to prevent blood clots from forming, and the second purpose is not to let the existing blood clots get larger.
 In doing so, blood thinners make sure that the blood is flowing easily through the veins and arteries and therefore, prevent life-threatening diseases such a heart attack and strokes.”

 Do I need a prescription for blood thinners?

 “In most cases, yes, you need a prescription for blood thinners depending on your particular condition.
 Many blood thinners medicines are available in pharmacies.
 Still, it is highly advised to use only prescribed blood thinners since using a blood thinner without a doctor’s prescription can result in adverse side effects.”

 “It is important to know that blood thinners don’t work by thinning your blood or breaking up the existing blood clots.
 Rather, they do work by preventing blood from forming new clots and hindering the growth of existing clots.